WeirdMidas/AetherAtlas/README.md

 - LBS (Launch Boost Sustained): Maintains the performance gained by previous launches to maintain fixed frequencies
 - LBR (Launch Boost Resume): Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab
 - ALB (Activity Lauch Boost): Boost in the startup of apps that are "cold".
 Favoring cold start.
-- FS (FPS Stability): A boost that improves frame rate stability in games that use multiple frame rates.
-Only used on processors capable of handling multiple refresh rates (such as 60 and 90).

 List of compatible SOCs: